mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 # FBI

-- The FBI will have access to the [citizen tracking datawarehouse](/citzen-data-warehouse/) for GPS location and other citizen data.
+- The FBI will track all the [details about citizens](./citizen-tracking-database/) from the operating system to find criminals.

 - The FBI would aggregate criminal records from the state and federal jurisdictions.